 Where I live, cheese is practically a religion.
 Wisconsinites worship its creamy, salty, stinky yumminess like they worship beer and the Green Bay Packers.
 In fact, the first thing to come out of someone's mouth when I tell them I'm vegan is typically, "I could NEVER give up cheese!"
-I suppose now, I could reply, "Well, thank the vegan gods for almond ricotta!”
+I suppose now, I could reply, "Well, thank the vegan gods for Almond Ricotta!"

 This almond ricotta's super-smooth, magically creamy texture comes from soaking the almonds overnight and then blending them at a high speed.
 (No surprise to you seasoned vegan cooks, I'm sure.)
 It gets its nice, fresh tang from a complement of vinegar, lemon and yogurt.
 I'm telling you friends, this ricotta is truly amazing!

 And just like the real thing, it's plenty versatile, working equally well in savory or sweet dishes.
 Its flavor is so neutral, it just kind of goes with the flow and complements other flavors without taking over.
-(Like in the pizza pictured here, where it takes on the slightly sweet notes of the squash, basil and red onion.
-Ok, so I’m actually noshing on this pizza while I write and, yes, it’s just as good as it looks!)

 So if you want a truly convincing ricotta, I'd stick with the blender.
 You do have to be patient, processing it in batches and being careful not to bog down your blender, but the final result will be OH SO worth it.
 Let me know if you agree!

-- 3/4 cups water
+- ¾ cups water

-- 1/4 cup vegan plain unsweetened yogurt (Something tangy.
+- ¼ cup vegan plain unsweetened yogurt (Something tangy.
 I like cashew yogurt for this recipe)

-- 1 1/2 tablespoons white vinegar
+- 1 ½ tablespoons white vinegar

 - 2 tablespoons lemon juice